zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/wordpress/_index.md

 ---
-title: How to run WordPress and MySQL on Kubernetes using Portworx
+title: How to run WordPress and MySQL on Kubernetes on Portworx
 linkTitle: Wordpress
 keywords: portworx, Wordpress, container, Kubernetes, storage
 description: Learn how to deploy a Wordpress site with MySQL using Kubernetes